rwash/rwash.github.io/about.md

 Rick Wash is an expert on the human aspects of cybersecurity.

-He is an Associate Professor in the Information School at the University of Wisconsin, Madison.
+He is a Professor in the Information School at the University of Wisconsin, Madison.
 He studies how people think about their interactions with modern technology, with an emphasis on the work people do to protect themselves from risks associated with using information technology and the Internet.